This lesson was tested with: Year 1 - 7 | Age 5 - 13 | 1 Session

 I personally don’t like to take the paints out on the first day, because I find that a lot of kids don’t really know how to respect the paints yet.
 It can take a good amount of time to demo how to use the brush correctly, how much paint to use, how to clean the brush, mix colours, and clean up afterwards.

-Instead, get them to use simple, easy to clear away materials like coloured pencils, crayons, oil pastels, or even some collage.
+Instead, get them to use simple, easy to clear away materials like coloured pencils, crayons, oil pastels, or even some collage for the first few days.

 While they work, use this time to see how they interact with one another, and take notes for seating arrangements.
 With these projects you can quickly assess where student's skills are sitting, and areas of difficulty or general engagement with the project.